rubenv/grunt-git/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History

-* 2013-07-26   v0.1.0   New version, with split commands per task.
-Bumping minor version due to API breakage.
-* 2013-03-07   v0.0.1   Initial version, which commits files.
-No API stability or anything promised yet.